 It can be daunting to contemplate the dietary changes that are usually needed in order to reverse your autoimmune condition(s).
 But, many have done it with astonishing results.
 Once you experience freedom from symptoms by removing your food triggers you may never look back!

 Autoimmune Trigger Foods

 The top 10 trigger foods cause lots of immune system problems and occasional digestive distress.
-Not surprising, since about 75% of our immune system resides in the lining of our guts!
-Problems with the top 10 autoimmune trigger foods include gut inflammation, imbalances in gut flora (dysbiosis), tears in the one-cell-thin lining of the intestines (“leaky gut”), nutrient deficiencies and immune system impairment.
+Not surprising, since 75% of our immune system resides in the lining of our guts!
+Problems with the top 10 autoimmune trigger foods include gut inflammation, imbalances in gut flora (dysbiosis), tears in the one-cell-thin lining of the intestines (“leaky gut”), nutrient deficiencies, and immune system impairment.
 Beyond the gut, these inflammatory foods are directly linked to mood disorders, migraines, joint pain, fatigue, skin issues and even dementia.